Level 5 Diploma in Teaching (FE and Skills)

 You will typically have one of the following:

-• Appropriate relevant work experience – mature students who have appropriate work experience in a related sector or role and/or have professional qualifications in a related industry are welcome to apply.
+- A minimum of a level 3 qualification in a vocational subject (related to your chosen teaching specialism) (64 UCAS points) AND appropriate relevant work experience.
+Mature students who have appropriate work experience in a related sector or role and/or have professional qualifications in a related industry are welcome to apply.

 AND

-• Non-native English speakers who have not undertaken their final two years of schooling in English, need to demonstrate capability in English at a standard equivalent to the levels identified below, before being recruited to the programme.
-The programme is both taught and assessed in English:
+Non-native English speakers who have not undertaken their final two years of schooling in English, need to demonstrate capability in English at a standard equivalent to the levels identified below, before being recruited to the programme.
+The programme is both taught and assessed through the medium of English.

 You will be required to present proof of the above requested qualifications in order to enrol.

-• Access to 100 hours teaching practice over the full term of the course – this must be arranged by yourself and be in place prior to enrolment
+Additional requirements include access to 150 hours teaching practice over the full term of the course.
+This must be arranged by yourself and be in place prior to enrolment.

 What are my funding options?